Gentildonna: Awards and assessment

 In the polling for the 2012 JRA Award Gentildonna was elected Japanese Horse of the Year, taking 256 of the 289 votes beating Gold Ship (21 votes), Orfevre (11 votes) and the sprinter Lord Kanaloa (1 vote).
-She also took all the votes cast in the poll for the JRA Award for Best Three-Year-Old Filly.
+She was also the unanimous choice for the JRA Award for Best Three-Year-Old Filly.

 In January 2014, Gentildonna won the JRA Award for Best Older Filly or Mare, taking 274 of the 280 votes.

 Gentildonna won the Japanese Horse of the Year award again in January 2015 by 231 votes to 51 from Just A Way.
 She added a second Best Older Filly or Mare title, being the unanimous choice of the 285 electors.

 On 12 September 2016, Gentildonna was inducted in the Japan Racing Association Hall of Fame.